fullarray/ciscoIOS/README.md

 # ciscoIOS
-This is a repository dedicate to cisco IOS command implementations.
+This is a repository dedicated to cisco IOS command implementations.